BusLogic: Foundation (1988–1993)

 In July 1992, BusTek acquired San Diego, California–based Chantal Systems—a developer of RAID management software—for an undisclosed sum.
-Following the acquisition, BusTek changed their name to BusLogic, reflecting a broader focus on both software and hardware.
+Following the acquisition, BusTek changed its name to BusLogic, reflecting a broader focus on both software and hardware.
 The eight remaining employees of Chantal were integrated into BusLogic; the former company had filed for Chapter 7 bankruptcy dissolution two months prior.
 At the end of the year, BusLogic posted a doubled revenue of $20 million.

 The first products developed jointly between BusLogic and Chantal debuted in February 1993.
 They were a trio of product bundles comprising bus-mastering Fast SCSI host adapters supporting either the ISA, Micro Channel, or EISA buses, each bundled with Chantal's Paragon RAID configuration software.
 BusLogic's Chantal software-based RAID products were widely used in hospitals, universities, and blue- and white-collar industries during the mid-1990s, handling loads of up to around 800 simultaneous users.

-In November 1993, the company announced their first SCSI RAID controller, comprising the DA-2788, DA-2988, and DA-4988.
+In November 1993, the company announced its first SCSI RAID controller, comprising the DA-2788, DA-2988, and DA-4988.
 The foremost RAID controller connected to an EISA bus, while the latter two were BusLogic's first products for the Peripheral Component Interconnect (PCI) bus.